UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_13.md

 Notes:

-Let’s now find a example where the model is less certain on it’s prediction.
+Let’s now find an example where the model is less certain on its prediction.

 We can do this by finding the absolute value of the difference between the two probabilities.

-The small the value, the more uncertain the model is.
+The smaller the value, the more uncertain the model is.

 Here we can see that city 61 and 54 have the model pretty stumped.

-Let’s see why.
+Let’s plot them and see why.

 ---